via-shcherba/PaginatorLWC/README.md

 # Paginator LWC
 ## Features:
-1. Component should get pages number via method @api setNumberPages(value)
+1. Component should get pages number via @api numberPages variable
-Example: this.template.querySelector('c-paginator').setNumberPages(this.numberPages);
 2. Also you can pass select options for number records picklist.
 If you don't pass any select options, they will be the default (5, 10, 15) records on page.
 Example: selectOptions = [